Jim Pomeroy (artist)

-James C. Pomeroy (March 21, 1945 Reading, Pennsylvania – April 6, 1992, Arlington, Texas) was an American artist whose practice spanned a variety of media including performance art, sound art, photography, installation art, sculpture, and video art.
+James C. Pomeroy (March 21, 1945, in Reading, Pennsylvania – April 6, 1992, in Arlington, Texas) was an American artist whose practice spanned a variety of media including performance art, sound art, photography, installation art, sculpture, and video art.

 Early life and education

-Jim Pomeroy was born March 21, 1945, in Reading, Pennsylvania.
+Jim Pomeroy was born on March 21, 1945, in Reading, Pennsylvania.
 The family moved to a small town in Texas when he was three, and then to Montana when he was sixteen.
 Pomeroy developed an early interest in model airplanes and electrical machines, and his science-related interests were encouraged in high school.

 Pomeroy went to the University of Texas, Austin, initially planning to go into physics but discovering that he wasn't very good at it.
 He switched his major to art and studied stone sculpture, ceramics, and painting for five years, leaving with a B.A. in 1968.
 He began working in an Abstract Expressionist style before migrating to Minimalism and Conceptualism and bringing industrial processes, materials, and methods into his work.
 Under the influence of artists like Robert Smithson, Donald Judd, and Tony Smith, he left Texas in 1968 and moved to the San Francisco Bay Area.
 He received his M.A.
 (1971) and M.F.A.
 (1972) in art from the University of California at Berkeley.
 Pomery was a Founding Member/Vice President of 80 Langdon St, now New Langdon Arts, a non profit Gallery in San Francisco in 1976.
 He is the recipient of an NEA grant (1976, 1983) and was the Chair of the Sculpture Department at the SF Art Institute from 1977 - 1979.
 He was on the editorial board of "exposure" magazine and the advisory board of CEPA among many more leadership roles.